 If the password is forgotten, it can be cleared by turning off the system and setting the "password clear" jumper to the clear position.

 Setup Enable Jumper

 A baseboard jumper controls access to the BIOS Setup utility.
-By setting jumper to the disable position, he user is prevented from accessing the Setup utility during the Power-On Self Test or at any other time.
+By setting jumper to the disable position, the user is prevented from accessing the Setup utility at any time.

 CONNECTORS

 FRONT PANEL CONNECTIONS